Adyen/adyen-document-viewer/README.md

 ## License

 MIT license.
-For more information, see the [License](LICENSE) file.
+For more information, see the [LICENSE](LICENSE) file.